Comfort is not the enemy. Comfort is just the default. And the default will always win unless you build something stronger.

 The problem is that the path of least resistance leads to the same place every time: exactly where you already are.

-If you want to be somewhere different — physically, mentally, professionally — you have to be willing to take a different path.
+If you want to run faster, go further, or stand on a starting line you've never stood on before — you have to be willing to take a different path.
 Repeatedly.
 Even when the comfortable one is right there.

 Discipline Is a Decision Made in Advance

-The biggest mistake people make is trying to choose discipline in the moment.
-By the time the alarm goes off at 5 AM, the negotiation is already over.
+The biggest mistake runners make is trying to choose discipline in the moment.
+By the time the alarm goes off at 4:45 AM and it's dark outside and your legs are still heavy from yesterday's long run, the negotiation is already over.
 Comfort wins that argument every time.

 Discipline is won the night before.
-It's the gym bag packed by the door.
-It's the training session scheduled like a meeting you can't cancel.
-It's the decision made when you're clear-headed, before the tired, hungry, unmotivated version of you gets a vote.
+It's the shoes by the door.
+It's the route already mapped.
+It's the training run scheduled like a meeting you can't cancel — because you decided, when you were clear-headed, that this version of you doesn't skip miles.

 Remove the decision.
 Remove the friction.
-Show up by default.
+Lace up by default.

 The Compound Effect of Showing Up

-One skipped session doesn't ruin anything.
-But one skipped session makes the next skip easier.
+One skipped run doesn't ruin a training block.
+But one skipped run makes the next skip easier.
 And the one after that.
-Until "I'll go tomorrow" becomes the permanent plan.
+Until "I'll go tomorrow" becomes the permanent plan — and race day arrives before you're ready for it.

 The inverse is also true.
-One session you didn't want to do but did anyway makes the next one slightly easier.
-The identity of "someone who shows up" gets reinforced.
+One run you didn't want to do but did anyway makes the next one slightly easier.
+The identity of "someone who shows up regardless" gets reinforced.
 Over time, that identity becomes the default.

-That's the compound effect of discipline.
+That's the compound effect of consistent miles.
 It's not dramatic.
-It's just consistent.
+It's not always pretty.
+It's just showing up.

 What Comfort Costs You

 Comfort is free in the moment.
 But it charges interest.
-Every time you choose comfort over the hard thing, you're borrowing against the future version of yourself — the one who would have been stronger, sharper, more capable.
+Every time you choose the warm bed over the early run, you're borrowing against the future version of yourself — the one who would have been faster, stronger, more ready when the gun goes off.

 The NEMEA Standard

-We don't make gear for people who train when they feel like it.
-We make gear for people who train because they've decided that's who they are — regardless of how they feel.
+We don't make gear for runners who train when the conditions are perfect.
+We make gear for runners who train because they've decided that's who they are — regardless of the weather, the fatigue, or how many miles are already in the legs.

 That's the standard.
 That's the community.
 That's what it means to wear the lion.